cloudrac3r/out-of-your-element/docs/developer-orientation.md

 * (0) cloudstorm: Discord gateway library with bring-your-own-caching that I trust.
 * (0) discord-api-types: Bitfields needed at runtime and types needed for development.
 * (0) domino: DOM implementation that's already pulled in by turndown.
-* (1) enquirer: Interactive prompting for the initial setup rather than forcing users to edit YAML non-interactively.
+* (2) enquirer: Interactive prompting for the initial setup rather than forcing users to edit YAML non-interactively.
 * (0) entities: Looks fine.
 No dependencies.
 * (0) get-relative-path: Looks fine.
 No dependencies.
 * (1) heatsync: Module hot-reloader that I trust.
 * (0) lru-cache: For holding unused nonce in memory and letting them be overwritten later if never used.
-* (0) mime-type: File extension to mime type mapping that's already pulled in by stream-mime-type.
+* (1) mime-types: List of mime type mappings.
+Needed to serve static files.
 * (0) prettier-bytes: It does what I want and has no dependencies.
 * (0) snowtransfer: Discord API library with bring-your-own-caching that I trust.
 * (0) try-to-catch: Not strictly necessary, but it's already pulled in by supertape, so I may as well.